murtazhaider90/driving-scene-detection-quality/README.md

 size, and produces dataset curation and model debugging insights.
 Comes with a CLI, an HTML/Markdown reporter, and a Streamlit dashboard.

-> **One-line pitch (CV-ready):**
-> Built a Python pipeline to evaluate object detection models on driving-scene
-> data and identify failure cases across conditions including lighting,
-> weather, and occlusion.
-Developed tools for performance tracking and
-> dataset curation, improving model debugging and retraining insights.

 ---